Deniece Williams: Becoming established (1975–1987)

 William's fourth studio recording, When Love Comes Calling was issued in 1979 by ARC Records (ARC), Maurice White's vanity label on Columbia.
+Connie Johnson of the Los Angeles Times proclaimed "This album (coproduced by Raydio's Ray Parker Jr.), nicely showcases Williams' expressive voice, and those translucent high C's she's capable of reaching."
 The album rose to No. 27 on the Billboard Top Soul Albums chart.
 A single from the album, "I've Got the Next Dance", rose to No. 1 on the Billboard Dance/Club Play chart.